warewulf/warewulf/userdocs/contents/templating.rst

 IncludeBlock
 ^^^^^^^^^^^^

 Includes a file up to the line where a abort string is found.
-This useful e.g for the hosts file, which can have local modifications which are not controlled by warewulf.
+This is useful, e.g., for the hosts file, which can have local modifications which are not controlled by warewulf.
 For this example the abort string is
 "# Do not edit after this line"